Interface SzConfig

 SzEnvironment

-- The configuration definition (typically formatted as JSON).
+- The configuration definition formatted as a JSON object.

 - Throws: